 If you are not able to self fund your studies, browse through these links.
 Please be aware that there is less funding available for MD(Res) programmes, than PhDs.

-Although the Institute does not currently offer studentships for the MD(Res) programmes, it is hoped that funding will become available in the coming years.
+Although the IoPPN does not currently offer studentships for the MD(Res) programmes, it is hoped that funding will become available in the coming years.

 Individual academics and departments occasionally offer full time fully funded studentships, on an ad hoc basis, if they receive funding themselves, however these tend to be for PhDs.
 MD(Res) applicants are therefore encouraged to contact academics regarding funding on a case by case basis.